Diane Geppi-Aikens

-Diane Geppi-Aikens (October 4, 1962–June 29, 2003) was an outstanding athlete, and later a women's lacrosse coach at Loyola College in Maryland.
-She is known for coaching Loyola College to national prominence, and later for her achievements after being diagnosed with terminal cancer.
+Diane Geppi-Aikens (October 4, 1962 – June 29, 2003) was an athlete and later a women's lacrosse coach at Loyola College (currently Loyola University Maryland).
+During her tenure as coach of Loyola College, the team made 10 appearances at NCAA tournaments, with Geppi-Aikens being named "Coach of the Year" three times.

+Geppi-Aikens died of terminal cancer in 2003.
+She was inducted into the Lacrosse Hall of Fame in 2015.

 Athletic career

 Beginning at a young age, Geppi was driven athletically.
 As a youth, she was one of 2 young girls playing football and baseball on the local boys' teams....
 She attended Parkville High School, where she would earn Baltimore "All—Metro" honors in volleyball, basketball, and lacrosse.
 These athletic accolades led her to be recruited by several colleges, and was offered a number of scholarships to play collegiate basketball.

 For college, Geppi decided to attend nearby Loyola College where she could remain close to her family.
 Although recruited to play three sports, Geppi decided to play only volleyball and lacrosse.
 In lacrosse, Geppi was usually an offensive player.
 However, in her sophomore year, she suffered a nerve injury which required her to change positions.
 Geppi converted to goalkeeper.
 The conversion was a success, Geppi would go on to earn All-American honors as a goalkeeper.
 After college, Geppi continued playing lacrosse, where she helped Team USA win two gold medals in international competition.

 Geppi was named captain of both the volleyball and lacrosse teams during her playing career.
 In 1984, Geppi was inducted into the Loyola College Athletic Hall of Fame.
 She was the youngest person ever to be honored with this induction.